-I may have grown up in the Midwestern suburbs of Indianapolis, Indiana, but since then I have eaten cream teas in Oxfordshire, slid down rocks in a Mato Grosso river, eaten stewed goat at an African wedding, and climbed Table Mountain.
-(If you read the rest of this page, you will find out where I lived when I did those things.)
+I may have grown up in the Midwestern suburbs of Indianapolis, Indiana, but since then I have lived in six countries on four continents.
+I have eaten cream teas in Oxfordshire, slid down rocks in a Mato Grosso river, eaten stewed goat at an African wedding, and climbed Table Mountain.
 My books are set in a variety of countries, and each tries to capture the unique feel of that place.

 I have been married to my husband since 1973.
 We have two daughters, two sons-in-law, and three grandchildren.
 I have a BA in philosophy (Indiana University, Bloomington, IN, 1973) and an MA in library and information science (University of Minnesota, Minneapolis, 1977).
-But my secret love has always been children’s literature.
-I began collecting beautiful picture books before I had the excuse of my own children, but I didn't start writing seriously until I was well into my forties.
+Over the years I have moved from cataloguing books for theological libraries to writing books for young people to writing for adults and free-lance editing.